xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 embarked on a journey toward transport simplification and programmability, which started with the Transport Control Plane unification in Evolved Programmable Network 5.0 (EPN5.0).
-The Cisco Converged SDN Transport provides another huge leap forward in simplification and programmability adding Services Control Plane unification and centralized path computation.
+The Cisco Metro Fabric provides another huge leap forward in simplification and programmability adding Services Control Plane unification and centralized path computation.

 ![](http://xrdocs.io/design/images/cmf-hld/image48.png)

-_Figure 47: Converged SDN Transport – Evolution_
+_Figure 47: Compass Metro Fabric – Evolution_

 The transport layer requires only IGP protocols with Segment Routing extensions for Intra and Inter Domain forwarding.
 Fast recovery for node